 So here is what brought me to write about this blog post topic.
 The story explains the picture attached to this post.

-My girlfriends parents (Nadine and Bruce) were visiting us for the night and we decided that we would go out for dinner.
+My girlfriend’s parents (Nadine and Bruce) were visiting us for the night and we decided that we would go out for dinner.
 We had heard about this place which just had a new chef start with them, and some friends had told us some great things about it.
 So naturally we wanted to try it, and what better excuse to do so than to do it with family?

 Now I want to start by saying this isn’t a story of horror where everything went wrong and we felt neglected, or that is was a disaster, it was just one thing that as a server I noticed and thought the situation could have been handled better.

 We ordered our drinks, an appetizer to share and our mains all in one go.
 After sipping on our drinks and a little chit-chat our appetizer came along.
 We had a nacho plate but instead of nacho chips it was served with baked potato wedges (still topped with tomatoes, peppers, green onions, jalapenos, cheese, sour cream, salsa and a side of guacamole) but I really loved it with the wedges.
-It reminded me of a dish in Australia you find in many places which is normally served as a side, generally consisting of a bowl of potato wedges, bacon bits, green onion, sour cream, and sweet chili sauce.
+It reminded me of a dish in Australia you find in many places which are normally served as a side, generally consisting of a bowl of potato wedges, bacon bits, green onion, sour cream, and sweet chili sauce.

 After we finished this up, our mains came along.
 All looked great and we were enjoying our meals until Nadine got a few bites into her salad and noticed something odd.
 So from the picture attached to this post you may have noticed the extreme amount of balsamic dressing at the bottom of the plate (something you can’t really see is that Nadine had her plate propped up to one side with some folded napkins tucked under the plate to help keep the balsamic swimming pool away from her salad).

 Now we had our server check on our appetizer to see how it tasted (which the general consensus was great), however with our mains we were just looking for someone to ask for a second bowl so Nadine could put her salad into it without the excess dressing.
-Unfortunately this was no easy task and when our server eventually came to us, we pointed out the dressing and she saw the dish as it was in the photo above.
+Unfortunately, this was no easy task and when our server eventually came to us, we pointed out the dressing and she saw the dish as it was in the photo above.

 Her response was: